Killed for Protesting: 6 Things to Know About the Great March of Return

 Many other examples exist of activists and journalists providing accurate context and calling for principles of international law to be enforced.
 At Jewish Voice for Peace, we’ve put together resources to help amplify human rights in the media.

-4. The Great Return March is Lead by Grassroots Palestinian Civil Society
+4. The Great March of Return is Lead by Grassroots Palestinian Civil Society

 The Israeli foreign ministry preemptively labeled the 30,000-person march in Gaza as a Hamas-sponsored event in an effort to excuse violent suppression of Palestinian protesters.
 But in the demonstration, the only visible flags were Palestinian, not factional.
 What’s more, Israel’s claim only distracts from the fact that they shot at thousands of civilians in a contained, occupied zone.